eth-hci-course/HCI-Optimization-Examples/readme.md

     ```pip install scipy```
     ```pip install -i https://pypi.gurobi.com gurobipy```
     ```pip install matplotlib```

 - it probably asks you to install juypter and run it
-- In gneral to run it press any green arrow you see.
+- In general to run it press any green arrow you see.
+- You are not bound to pycharm, anyway you can run the notebook is fine.
+Some sources suggest that notebooks can only
+be run from pycharm if you have the professional edition (this is free for students)